hvalette/open-kanban/README.md

 ## Features

-Build with OpenProject's API, Open Kanban allows you to visualize your projects in a kanban (makes sense).
+Built with OpenProject's API, Open Kanban allows you to visualize your projects in a kanban (makes sense).

 ![Kanban view](./doc/kanban.png)